As simple as it might seem on the surface, it's just not easy to maintain lighting.

 Furthermore, when products are misused – paired with a bad ballast or used improperly in the application – it can result in reduced lifespans.

-All too often, the lighting technician does not have the appropriate materials to replace all of the outages.
+All too often, the lighting technician does not have the appropriate materials to replace every outage.
 This may happen for a variety of reasons:

 - A technician does not know the part number of what needs to be replaced prior to their visit.

-- A store may have ordered the wrong part number of what needs to be replaced.
+- A store may have ordered the wrong part number.

-- A store may have changed the lamp types used but forgets to remove the old inventory.
+- A store may have changed lamp types but forgot to remove the old inventory.

 - Problems may appear to be one thing and turn out to be another.
-In the case of an outage of a lamp which requires a ballast, it may not be that the lamp has burned out, but that the ballast is faulty.
+In the case of an outage of a lamp which requires a ballast, the culprit could be a faulty ballast and not the lamp.

 These issues create a ripple effect which postpones maintenance and may result in an increase of outages.